Register to Serve

 Check on the types of service you would like to participate in: Home repair, children’s event or divide your team by interest – If you are wanting to bring a group, we will follow up with you on further details.

-Click on the Registration Button above to Sign Up.
+Click on the Registration Button Sign Up or click this link.

 Why We Serve during MLK